-For information regarding our ESG efforts, please go to "Corporate Social Responsibility" on our website at www.lakecitybank.com/esginfo.
+For information regarding our ESG efforts, please go to "Corporate Social Responsibility" on our website at www.lakecitybank.com/about-us/corporate-social-responsibility.

 The contents of our website are not filed or furnished with this proxy statement nor are they incorporated by reference into this or any of our other filings with the SEC.
-The information contained in this section of this proxy statement shall not be considered "filed" with the SEC, and such information shall not be incorporated by reference into any future filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the Company specifically incorporates this section of this proxy statement by reference in such filing.
+The information contained in this section of this proxy statement shall not be considered "filed" with the SEC, and such information shall not be incorporated by reference into any future filing under the Securities Act of 1933, as amended, or the Exchange Act, except to the extent that the Company specifically incorporates this section of this proxy statement by reference in such filing.